robertu94/SPERR/index.md

-## SPERR: Lossy Scientific Data Compression
+## Lossy Scientific Data Compression with SPERR

 SPERR performs lossy compression on 2D or 3D scientific (floating-point) data.
 Its output can be either _size-bounded_ (expressed as bit-per-pixel, or BPP) or